Client Onboarding Checklist for a Managed Service Provider

 This article explains the basics of new clients onboarding - outlines the best practices for each onboarding stage, how you can avoid committing some of the most common mistakes.
 Consequently, you’ll have known how to foster new relationships in a way that retains clients for the long haul.

 While working with a new client is exciting, it can also be fairly challenging - particularly in the first few days.
 Speaking of which, one thing that most MSPs struggle with is onboarding.
-It might sound like a simple process at first, but then everything gets complicated when it comes to creating a client onboarding checklist for a managed service provider.
+It might sound like a simple process at first, but then everything gets complicated when it comes to creating an MSP client onboarding checklist.

-The issue here is that MSPs are yet to implement a standard onboarding process for every single client.
+The issue here is that organizations are yet to implement a standard MSP client onboarding process for every single customer.
 But, come to think of it, that wouldn’t be possible since clients are not the same.
 Each one comes with their own individual needs and capabilities.

 Gather Basic Client Details

-Now that we’ve already established that clients are different, you should begin the onboarding process by eliminating the unknowns.
+Now that we’ve already established that clients are different, you should begin creating MSP onboarding checklist by eliminating the unknowns.
 Find out the type of client you’re dealing with by gathering basic details about them, as well as their corresponding tech infrastructure.

 Then by subsequently assessing the information, you’ll get to understand your client’s needs.
 And that comes in handy for drafting an ideal Service Level Agreement (SLA).